 There are many more printer evaluation images images freely available on the web, but these are a selection of the best available.

-Print any one or all of them as a color test print, then use the accompanying notes to determine if your printer is properly calibrated.
+Use the accompanying notes for each image to determine if your printer is properly calibrated.

 Color Printer Test Page

 This color printer test page is based on images created by Bill Atkinson and a freeware image from Photodisc (which is available separately below).